Share this article

 Located on the boardwalk in downtown Halifax, The Bicycle Thief serves Italian-American cuisine with a creative twist.
 Signature dishes include the fall-off-the-bone roasted beef short rib al Barolo and linguine all’Aragosta made with local lobster.
 Dogs are more than welcome in the outside dining area.

-Whether you're visiting for the weekend or settling in for a while, there's no shortage of dog-friendly activities in Halifax!
+Whether you're visiting for the weekend or settling in for a while, there's no shortage of dog-friendly activities in Halifax.
 This city is packed with tail-wagging adventures sure to brighten both your days.
+Take a look below for some of the spots you and your pup can explore in and around the city.

 HFX Dog